-A divorce application is an application made to the Family Court of Western Australia to finalise the end of a marriage that’s broken down irretrievably (beyond repair) which has no possibility of reconciliation (getting back together).
+A divorce application is an application made to the Family Court of Western Australia to finalise the end of a marriage that’s broken down irretrievably (beyond repair) with no possibility of reconciliation (getting back together).

 Do my spouse and I have to apply for a divorce together?

-You and your spouse can apply for divorce together (joint application) or you can apply by yourself (sole application).
+You and your spouse can apply for divorce together (a joint application) or you can apply by yourself (a sole application).

-Do I have to prove fault when I apply for a divorce?
+Do I have to prove fault when I apply for divorce?